 The key secondary endpoints will be tested at the 1-sided significance level of 2.5% on the all-randomized population using the p-value from Fisher's exact test.
-The first key secondary endpoint will be tested only if the co-primary endpoints are statistically significant, and the next key secondary endpoint will be tested only if the previous key secondary endpoint is statistically significant.
+The first key secondary endpoint will be tested only if the primary endpoint is statistically significant, and the next key secondary endpoint will be tested only if the previous key secondary endpoint is statistically significant.
 The supportive analysis for the key secondary endpoints will be performed in the PP population.
-The testing to confirm the statistical significant of endoscopic remission will be based on the colonoscopy reading results of central level.
-The colonoscopy reading results of local level will be used only for the descriptive statistics or frequency tables.
-The patients whose dose adjust to CT-P13 SC 240 mg prior to Week 54 will be considered as non-remitter or non-responder at Week 54 in the analysis of key secondary endpoints.
+Statistical test for the key secondary endpoints will be conducted using the endoscopic subscore of the Mayo score and RHI score that are determined at central level.
+The patients whose dose was adjusted to CT-P13 SC 240 mg prior to Week 54 will be considered as non-remitter or non-responder at Week 54 in the analysis of key secondary endpoints.